redhat-plumbers-in-action/differential-shellcheck/README.md

 ## Limitations

-* Currently `differential-shellcheck` action can be run only on Pull-Requests.
+* `differential-shellcheck` Action doesn't run correctly when overwriting commits using `--force` and when the triggering event is `push`.

 ---